plasticbugs/twitch-tools/README.md

 ![Image of Prize Wheel](https://raw.githubusercontent.com/plasticbugs/twitch-tools/master/app/assets/images/wheel_example.png)

 A prize wheel that contains a maximum of 25 randomly selected viewers of a given Twitch.tv channel -- the names are pulled from the chat room.
-The user can click the Spin button for each prize to be awarded to lucky viewers.
+When the presenter clicks the Spin button, the whell is set into motion and spins for approximately 15 seconds.

-When the wheel stops spinning, the winning viewer is presented in the middle of the wheel.
+When the wheel stops spinning, the winning viewer's name is presented in the middle of the wheel.

-Currently, the app ignores the user that matches the TWITCH_USERNAME ENV variable and the selected channel's username.
+Currently, the prize wheel ignores the user that matches the TWITCH_USERNAME ENV variable and the selected channel's username.
 More can be added to the ignore list.
 See lines 72 & 73 of app/controllers/wheel_controller.rb.

 ### URLS: ##
 The donation widget currently lives at: